xdmushui/partner-center-sdk/develop/get-prices-for-microsoft-azure.md

 ## REST response

-If this is successful, it returns an [Azure Rate Card](azure-rate-card-resources.md) resource.
+If the request is successful, it returns an [Azure Rate Card](azure-rate-card-resources.md) resource.

 ### Response success and error codes